elastic/apm-nodejs-http-client/README.md

 When specifying the `endpoint` argument in the `client.request()` method, you just have to specify that last part of the URL, e.g.
 "releases".

+#### headers

+An optional object that you can use to supply custom headers that should be sent to the Opbeat intake API.

 #### body